-Through an application to the Engage Watermark and the development of a Public Engagement Strategy, the University is making significant steps towards formalising the structures that underpin Public and Community Engagement.
+By achieving an Engage Watermark : Bronze in 2021, and through the development of a Public Engagement Strategy, the University is making significant steps towards formalising the structures that underpin Public and Community Engagement.
 These processes will in time develop new Key Performance Indicators and evaluative tools.